- Office Head & Staff

 We envision a healthy and health-conscious School Community.

-• To provide health services to the school community through: annual health check-up of faculty, staff and students, emergency and first aid care; consultation and treatment of common school related illnesses and prevention program against diseases through vaccination.
+• To provide health services to the school community through annual health check-up of faculty, staff and students, emergency and first aid care; consultation and treatment of common school-related illnesses and prevention programs against diseases through vaccination.

 • To maintain a healthy school environment through regular cleaning of classrooms and surroundings, quarterly water analysis and weekly food inspection of the canteen.

-• To improve the health education of the community by participating in planned instruction, collaboration with health teachers, participation in teaching learning experiences as resource persons, providing incidental experiences (Health Education) and preparation of instruction materials.
+• To improve the health education of the community by participating in planned instruction, collaboration with health teachers, participation in teaching-learning experiences as resource persons, providing incidental experiences (Health Education) and preparation of instructional materials.

-• To aid school community program through medical and dental services to the community centers, participate and cooperate in school activities needing medical assistance.
+• To aid school community programs through medical and dental services to the community centers, participate and cooperate in school activities needing medical assistance.